Teaching Guidelines for Making Courses Accessible

 Upcoming sessions:

 The format of the course is asynchronous with weekly due dates.
 (Faculty have appreciated the opportunity to experience an asynchronous course in Canvas from a student perspective.)
-It's about a 2-4 hour time commitment per week (assuming you complete the assigned activities).
+The weekly learning activities take 2-4 hours per week.
+By the end of Online Teaching you will have completed your course map and will be on your way to having a completed course at the end of Accessible Design.

 Application is required.
 Please note that this course is reserved for faculty who are scheduled to teach an asynchronous online course.